Southern Bosnia & Herzegovina – Peaceful and Lush

 Southern Bosnia – Peaceful and Lush

-Bosnia and Herzegovina is complicated.
+Bosnia and Herzegovina is complicated as are most of the countries in the Balkan region, due to the relatively recent territorial conflicts.
 The country is actually divided into the Federation of Bosnia and Herzegovina and the Republika Srpska, both of which are divided into further segments.
 Ultimately, there are no real boundaries and it was only because of the road billboards advertising “Welcome to Republika Srpska” that we realised that we had crossed over from one region to another.

 Our only stop on this part of the road trip was Stolac, a very sleepy little town with Ottoman-style architecture where several old men were lounging outside coffee bars enjoying the sun.
 They seemed to be rather amused by our presence and smiled and waved as we passed by.

 We bought a massive meat burek from a little corner shop and settled down to a little picnic on the river bank.
 The setting could not have been more picturesque.

 Later, we took a short walk up the river and arrived near a beautiful little old bridge known as the Inat Cuprija and a restored flour mill.
 I never expected southern Bosnia to look so pretty!

 Stolac is a peaceful and idyllic town today, yet its recent war history cannot be easily erased.
 Occasionally, we came across a destroyed building or houses riddled with bullet holes, a stark reminder of the bloody Bosnian war during which Stolac was heavily attacked.

 In contrast, the town is so peaceful and quiet nowadays….

 We only spent a few hours in southern Bosnia this time round but it was a great, short introduction to the country!